By Tanzania specialist Dickie

 I loved Namiri Plains, a tented camp located on the site of a former cheetah research base in central Serengeti.
 This part of the park sees fewer visitors, and the camp has a thriving population of predators.

 The camp itself comprises eight canvas en suite tents with sides that open out to give you far-reaching views over the plains.
-From here, you can join twice-daily game drives, spend time with a local cheetah researcher, or, for an additional cost, take a sunrise hot air balloon ride over the park.
+From here, you can join twice-daily game drives, or, for an additional cost, take a sunrise hot air balloon ride over the park.

 Northern Tanzania’s volcanic landscape adds another dimension of soda lakes, hot springs and dormant craters to your safari.
 The most impressive of these is, without doubt, the Ngorongoro Crater, which is the largest intact, unflooded caldera in the world.
 Its 600 m (2,000 ft) walls form a gigantic natural bowl, protecting the wide range of wildlife inside (including the Big Five).